TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/MigrateToComposer/MigrationSteps.rst

 *  commercial plugin / licensed download / Early Access (EAP)

-As first step, you have to define the repository in your :file:`composer.json`'s `repositories` section.
+As first step, you have to define the repository in your :file:`composer.json` section `repositories`.
 In this example, you find the additional lines added to the :file:`composer.json` from above:

 .. code-block:: json